pharmaverse/aNCA/README.md

 ## Installation

+There are different ways to install the package:

-To run you can first install the development version of the package from GitHub through your `R console`:
+`Through your R console` To run you can first install the development version of the package from GitHub through your :

 ```r
 # Check if devtools is installed, and install it if necessary